chahero/smart-eyes-with-gemma/TECHNICAL_WRITEUP.md

 - **Multilingual Support**: The ability to dynamically switch between English and Korean for speech recognition (`langSwitchButton`) enhances usability for a broader user base and caters to diverse linguistic needs.
 - **Accessible Button Design**: Control buttons are designed to be large, clearly labeled (with icons), and well-spaced, making them easy to locate and activate by touch or with screen readers.

-*A screenshot of the Smart Gemma Stick's main web interface, showing the video feed, overlay, and control buttons.*
+*A screenshot of the Smart Eyes with Gemma's main web interface, showing the video feed, overlay, and control buttons.*

 ### 2.2.
 Backend (Server-side - FastAPI)